 Based on the work of Brené Brown, The Daring Way™ is an experiential method consisting of three curricula that help clients practice shame resilience skills to show up with their whole hearts, to have the courage to be seen, and to rise strong from falls.

-Allison Marek, LCSW, CDWF is a psychotherapist in Houston, Texas specializing in eating disorders, depression, anxiety, trauma, living with diabetes, and shame.
-She is certified in Brené Brown’s Daring Way™ method and is trained in EMDR and equine assisted psychotherapy.
-Allison is also a dynamic speaker and facilitator, providing training to clinicians, schools, and teams.
+Allison Marek, LCSW, CDWF is a psychotherapist in Houston, Texas specializing in eating disorders, depression, anxiety, trauma, and shame.
+She is certified in Brené Brown’s Daring Way™ shame resilience method and is trained in EMDR and Equine Assisted Psychotherapy.
+A dynamic speaker and facilitator, Allison provides presentations and trainings to clinicians, schools, teams, and at conferences.